 What is herpes zoster?

-Herpes zoster is a localised, blistering and painful rash caused by reactivation of varicella zoster virus (VZV).
-It is characterised by dermatomal distribution, ie the blisters are confined to the cutaneous distribution of one or two adjacent sensory nerves.
+Herpes zoster is a localised, blistering and painful rash caused by reactivation of varicella-zoster virus (VZV).
+Herpes zoster is also called shingles.

 Who gets herpes zoster?

-Anyone that has previously had varicella (chickenpox) may subsequently develop zoster.
-This can occur in childhood but is much more common in adults, especially the elderly.
-People who have had zoster rarely get it again; the risk of getting a second episode is about 1%.
+Anyone who has had varicella (chickenpox) may subsequently develop herpes zoster.
+Zoster can occur in childhood but is much more common in adults, especially older people.
+People with various kinds of cancer have a 40% increased risk of developing zoster.
+People who have had zoster rarely get it again; the chance of getting a second episode is about 1%.

-Herpes zoster often affects people with poor immunity.
+Herpes zoster often affects people with weak immunity.

 What causes herpes zoster?